estuaryoss/katacoda-scenarios/estuary-discovery/step4.md

 `curl http://[[HOST_IP]]:8084/commanddetached | json_pp > agent3.json`{{execute}}

-We can do the same thing through the discovery:
+We can do the same thing through the Discovery service:
 `curl http://[[HOST_IP]]:8081/commandsdetached | json_pp > discovery_all_agents.json`{{execute}}

 The broadcast command propagated to all agents.
 All agents have now the command session ID=**3**;